SuleimanFarah/sunpy/LightCurve-Refactor-Proposal.md

 #Notes:

-* Make a check that the index column of the LightCurve is actually a time
+* Make a check that the index column of the LightCurve is actually a time.
+* Since there is no standard for storing time-series data (FITS files have a standard) then we can expect that each instrument subclass will be highly tailored to however the data is stored.
+* Do we still want to use pandas time-series to store the data?